 When is the best time to visit Ningaloo Reef?

-Ningaloo Reef has something to offer all year round, but the absolute best weather months (in our opinion) are May, June, September and October.
+Ningaloo Reef has something to offer all year round, but the absolute best weather months (in our opinion) are mid March, May, June, September and October.
 In these months the water is warm, weather patterns are consistent and it’s not too busy.
-The March/April (Easter) and July holiday periods are also beautiful but can also be extremely busy, making it more difficult for you to secure the tours of your choice.
+The end of March/April (Easter) and July holiday periods are also beautiful but can also be extremely busy, making it more difficult for you to secure the tours of your choice.
 If you are thinking of visiting in these months please do book as far in advance as possible to avoid disappointment.
 The summer months (November to March) can be quite hot in the northwest of Australia but offer terrific fishing and snorkelling opportunities.
-We offer exclusive hire only for these months, special terms and conditions apply.

 Can I touch a Whale Shark or Humpback?